verge-io/docs/docs/implementation-guide/installguide-new.md

 ## Install Secondary Controller Node
 !!! note "The primary controller node needs to be fully installed and booted before installing the secondary controller node."

-- Select controller (default selection)
+- Select **controller** (default selection)
 - Select **No** to indicate this is a new install **(Not a new system)**.

-!!! warning "Important: MMM it will try to create a new separate system rather than joining the system already established with the installed primary node controller."
+!!! warning "If you do not select "No" here, the install will create a new separate system rather than joining the system already established with the installed primary node controller."

 - Enter the **admin credentials** created on the previous (primary controller node) installation.
 You will be prompted to enter the admin (root) password for the system you are joining.

 - Select **Yes** to attempt automatic detection of existing network configuration.
 This is recommended as it will attempt to detect the installed core network and automatically configure the new node accordingly, avoiding manual network misconfigurations.
 Network detection may take a minute or two.